Can CBD cause fetal alcohol syndrome, and is it safe to use when pregnant?

-In most babies exposed to alcohol in utero, congenital abnormalities are not physical.
+In most babies exposed to alcohol in utero, congenital abnormalities do show up as physical abnormalities.
 Instead, these children exhibit subtle behavioral and learning problems that are often undiagnosed or misdiagnosed as Autism or Attention Deficit Disorder (ADD) rather than one of the Fetal Alcohol Spectrum Disorders.

 —Dr. Kenneth Jones – Co-discoverer ‘Fetal Alcohol Syndrome’ in 1973

-Results from a study indicate that prenatal alcohol exposure is linked to a characteristic pattern of intellectual disability, particularly in arithmetic and some aspects of attention, such as planning, mental flexibility, and response to feedback.
+Results from a review published by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) in 2003, indicated that prenatal alcohol exposure is linked to a characteristic pattern of intellectual disability, particularly in arithmetic and some aspects of attention, such as planning, mental flexibility, and response to feedback(12).

 According to the researchers, as children exposed to alcohol grow old, deficits in socio-emotional functions become more apparent, particularly in the areas of judgment and interpersonal skills.